brettchalupa/learn_ruby_with_specs-solutions/README.md

 By searching line and learning, you'll better internalize what you're learning.
 The specs will also ensure correctness—that the code you're writing does what you intend it to.
 Through this process too, you'll gain familiarity with the way specs are written.

+## Notes on Readiness

+**Work in Progress** -- use at your own risk!
+I can't guarantee the ordering and lessons will work and won't change.
+I'm still working on getting this together.

+Lessons prefixed with `xx_` means they haven't found their way into the lesson plan yet.
+They're draft lessons that will eventually be assigned a number in the sequence.

 ### Prerequisites

 If you are absolutely brand new to programming, I would not start with LRWS because it requires a few things: using the command line, understanding specs/tests, and what to search for online.
 The specs are guiding and helpful, but they are, at the end of the day, just code.
 Learning how to code from scratch by reading the specs could be a bit challenging, even though RSpec, the library used in this course, reads a lot like the English language.